 Columbus Circle

 Columbus Circle is always buzzing and not just because it's a traffic hot spot.
-Head indoors to The Shops at Colombus Circle to get a break from the cold (or the crowds).
+Head indoors to The Shops at Columbus Circle to get a break from the cold (or the crowds).
 It's also where you'll find two of the restaurants below.

 Cuisine: Contemporary

 Chef Jean-Georges Vongerichten’s culinary empire stretches far and wide, but Central Park will always be his home.
 Chef de Cuisine Joseph Rhee and this team sustain a legacy defined by a mastery of French techniques and a respect for global flavors.
+The signature egg toast with caviar is an assured start before launching into an ever-evolving menu rich with precision and elegance.

 Marea